emissary-ingress/emissary/user-guide/monitoring.md

 ## Deployment

-This guide will focus on deploying Prometheus and Grafana alongside Ambassador in Kubernetes in a new namespace named `Monitoring`.
+This guide will focus on deploying Prometheus and Grafana alongside Ambassador in Kubernetes using the [Prometheus Operator](https://github.com/coreos/prometheus-operator)

 **Note:** Both Prometheus and Grafana can be deployed as standalone applications outside of Kubernetes.
 This process is well documented in the documentation for their individual projects.